 Another way to permanently erase a hard drive is to use a degausser to disrupt the magnetic domains on the drive - the very way that a hard drive stores data.

 Some NSA approved automatic degaussers can erase dozens of hard drives in an hour and cost tens of thousands of dollars US.
 NSA approved degaussing wands, used to manually degauss a hard drive, can be purchased for around $500 USD.

 Important: Degaussing a modern hard drive will also erase the drive's firmware, rendering the drive completely useless.
-If you want to erase a hard drive and also want it to work properly after being erased, you must erase the drive using data destruction software instead.
+If you want to erase a hard drive, but also want it to work properly after being erased, you must erase the drive using data destruction software (option 1, above) instead.

 3. Physically Destroy the Hard Drive

 Physically destroying a hard drive is the only way to absolutely and forever ensure that the data on it is no longer available.
 Just as there is no way to extract the written information from a burned piece of paper, there is no way to read the data from a hard drive that is no longer a hard drive.